-The following chart demonstrates where AltaGas was positioned compared to the companies in each of the two peer groups based on selected financial metrics when the 2022 peer group was set in 2021.
+The following chart demonstrates where AltaGas was positioned compared to the companies in each of the two peer groups based on selected financial metrics when the 2023 peer group was set in late 2022.
 AltaGas primarily focused on asset value, enterprise value, revenue and market capitalization when determining its peer group.
 Peer group criteria included companies in midstream, utilities, power and exploration and production businesses, targeted to be in the range of 50% to 200% for revenue and asset value, and 33% to 300% for market capitalization and enterprise value.
 AltaGas aims to be competitive at approximately the median of the peer group.

-- (1) Reflects publicly reported data as of August 31, 2021. - (2) Values for revenue and earnings before interest, taxes, depreciation and amortization ("EBITDA") reflect 12-month trailing. - (3) U.S. data converted at the 5-year exchange rate of 1.318 (as of August 31, 2021) where applicable.
+- (1) Reflects publicly reported data in late 2022, with market capitalization and enterprise value as of October 31, 2022. - (2) Values for revenue and earnings before interest, taxes, depreciation and amortization ("EBITDA") reflect 12-month trailing. - (3) U.S. data converted at the 5-year exchange rate of 1.298 where applicable.